threefoldfoundation/tfchain/doc/atomicswaps/defaultbtcatomicswap.md

 TimeLock: 1527747605 (2018-05-31 08:20:05 +0200 CEST)
 TimeLock reached in: 23h52m36.117162779s

-Found Atomic Swap Contract is valid :)
+found Atomic Swap Contract is valid
 ```

 The audit also checks if that the given contract's output has not already been spend.

 ### redeem tokens